 The way these lines delivered showing a chilling side to this character… with him believing those deaths “inevitable”… or as Zonfeld suggests an author with a “lurid” fascination with words.

-Many flashbacks gave more us further understanding of Morlar’s character and also supporting Morlar’s deadly concerns.
+Many flashbacks gave more us a further understanding of Morlar’s character and also supporting Morlar’s deadly concerns.
 Lee Remick as his psychoanalyst plays her role as icily cool, calm and detached.
 This demeanour unwavering and her even and controlled performance not changing in her scenes with the French detective and with her patient.

 The special effects like Damien: Omen II are now often more amusing than horror filmed with credit going to a man behind the scenes in those Thunderbird TV shows.
 Scenes showing Morlar’s parents death, the aeroplane crash and that of the film climax where a cathedral collapses now many seem stagey and clunky.